-Gun battle kills 1, wounds 8 at Oakland gas station
+Shootout at Oakland gas station kills 1, wounds 8 people

 OAKLAND, Calif.
-(AP) — A gun battle at an Oakland gas station killed one person and wounded seven others in the second shooting Monday night in the San Francisco Bay Area, police said.
+(AP) — A shootout at an Oakland gas station killed one person and wounded seven others in the second shooting Monday night in the San Francisco Bay Area, police said.

 Officers were sent to the scene on Macarthur Boulevard just after 6 p.m. and learned there had been a shooting between several people, a police statement said.